clwy-cn/clwy-omniauth-qq/README.md

 # Omniauth QQ

-This is QQ strategies collection for OmniAuth 1.0, which includes TQQ and QQ-Connect.
+This is QQ strategies collection for OmniAuth 2.0, which includes TQQ and QQ-Connect.

+This gem package is forked from [beenhero/omniauth-qq](https://github.com/beenhero/omniauth-qq).
+Since the original package has not been maintained for a long time, the dependent omniauth version has fallen seriously behind.
+It conflicts with packages like omniauth-github within the same project.
+Therefore, it was forked and modified for maintenance purposes.

 ## [TQQ](http://open.t.qq.com/) OAuth
   Strategy from https://github.com/ballantyne/omniauth-tqq, credit go to Scott Ballantyne.